What is Smart beta investing?

 Smart beta follows in-vogue style trends

-It’s no coincidence that many of the smart beta funds launched over the past couple of years in Australia have been dividend focused.
-This is because dividend investment strategies had a great run of performance between 2011 and 2014.
+It’s no coincidence that many of the smart beta funds launched over the past couple of years in Australia have been focused on things like quality, value and sustainability.
+Back in the early 2010’s it was dividend focused ETFs as they had a great run of performance.
 ETF issuers know that it’s much easier selling strategies that have done well recently than those that haven’t since people tend to chase returns.

 In fact research has shown that on average, new funds launch about 6 months after the peak in their particular strategy compared to the broad index.